-11. Measures to prevent sexual harassment Promulgation of policy: organisations should promulgate the policy to П all relevant persons of the organisation on a regular basis, including coaches, athletes/members, entourage members, sport managers, medical and therapeutic practitioners, and contract service providers, etc. When new members and staff join the organization, the organisation should distribute and explain the sexual harassment policy to them.
-Accessible information: the policy should be uploaded to the organisation intranet and website (contract service providers and external parties may not have access to the intranet) so that all persons can have access to the policy at any time.
-Notices may also be prominently posted to inform all relevant persons of the policy, the way to get a copy of it, and the channels to lodge a complaint.
-All service providers and external parties should know that the organisation has zero-tolerance to any sexual harassment acts and should be provided with the relevant information.
-Regular review: specifically setting the review period for the policy and measures is preferred to generally saying "regular" reviews would be conducted.
+11. Measures to prevent sexual harassment

+- Promulgation of policy: Organisations should promulgate the policy to all relevant persons of the organisation on a regular basis.
+The sexual harassment policy should be distributed and explained to all new and existing members of the management, employees, coaches, athletes, entourage members, sport managers, medical and therapeutic practitioners, , contract service providers, etc. - Accessible information: The policy should be uploaded to the organisation intranet and website (for contract service providers and external parties who may not have access to the intranet) so that all persons can have access to the policy at any time.
+Notices should also be prominently posted to inform all relevant persons of the policy, the way to get a copy of it, and the channels to lodge a complaint.
+All service providers and external parties should know that the organisation has zero-tolerance of any sexual harassment acts and should be provided with the relevant information.

+- Regular review: Setting a specific review period for the policy and measures is preferred to generally saying "regular" reviews would be conducted.
 On top of the regular reviews, review the policy and measures after the investigation of a complaint is completed to see if any revisions are needed to effectively prevent sexual harassment.
-Also after investigation, look at the operation of the organisation to understand if there are any unwritten ways in which the operation which may breed a culture of sexually hostile environment, and makes changes to avoid potential problems occur.
-Regular training: set specific targets (such as number of people and/or regular period of time) for training and education programmes on gender equality, respecting others and enhancing awareness on the prevention of sexual harassment for management, employees, coaches, athletes and members, and also arrange relevant persons to receive training on how to handle sexual harassment complaints.
+After investigation, also look at the workplace to understand if there are any unwritten ways in which the office operates which may breed a culture of sexually hostile environment, and makes changes to avoid potential problems occur. - Regular training: Set specific targets (such as number of people and / or regular period of time) for circulating the policy, providing training and education programmes on gender equality, respecting others and enhancing awareness on the prevention of sexual harassment for management, employees, coaches, athletes and members, and also arranging relevant persons to receive training on how to handle sexual harassment complaints. - Elimination of offensive articles or information: The organization should make sure all articles that may possibly lead to sexual harassment are cleared and should prevent any improper use of technology and social media in the organisation, in order to prevent sexual harassment. - Designated persons to implement the measures: Employees of particular positions in the organisation are designated to implement specific measures for the prevention of sexual harassment.
+A clear lineation of responsibility can ensure proper implementation of the policy. - The Sexual Conviction Record Check mechanism: The sports organisation should require all prospective employees and prospective coaches, regardless of the gender, who will engage in work relating to minors and / or mentally incapacitated persons to apply for the Sexual Conviction Record Check (SCRC) to make sure they do not have any criminal conviction records in the specified list of sexual offences.

-Elimination of offensive articles or information: the organisation should clear all articles that may possibly lead to sexual harassment and should prevent any improper use of computer technology and social media in the organisation, in order to prevent sexual harassment.
-Designated persons to implement the measures: employees of particular positions in organisation are designated to implement specific measures for the prevention of sexual harassment.
-A clear lineation of responsibility can ensure proper implementation of the policy.
-The Sexual Conviction Record Check mechanism: the sports organisation should require all prospective employees and prospective coaches, regardless of men and women, who will engage in work relating to minors and/or mentally incapacitated persons to apply for the Sexual Conviction Record Check (SCRC) to make sure they do not have any criminal conviction records in the specified list of sexual offences. organisation should also require existing employees and coaches who need to renew their contract to apply for the SCRC.
-If a coach is a self-employed person, provided he/she provides services relating to minors and/or mentally incapacitated persons for the organisation, the organisation may require the coach to undergo SCRC.
-If a job applicant comes from an area outside Hong Kong, the organisation may request him/her to provide a certificate of no criminal conviction or other equivalent documentary proof issued by his/her place of residence prior to employment, so as to ascertain that the applicant does not have overseas sexual conviction record.
-Development of Code of Ethics: Organisations should develop Code of Ethics on sexual harassment for all employees and coaches.
-If a Code of Ethics is already in place, the organisation should make sure that factors regarding prevention of sexual harassment are included.
+The organisation should also require existing employees and coaches who need to renew their contract to apply for the SCRC.
+In case a coach is a self-employed person, if he / she provides services relating to minors and / or mentally incapacitated persons for the organisation, the organisation may require the coach to undergo SCRC.
+If a job applicant comes from an area outside Hong Kong, the organisation may request him / her to provide a certificate of no criminal conviction or other equivalent lawful documentary proof issued by his / her place of residence prior to employment, so as to ascertain that the applicant does not have overseas sexual conviction record.

+• Development of Code of Ethics: Organisations should develop Code of Ethics on sexual harassment for all employees and coaches.
+If there has already been a Code of Ethics in place, the organisation should make sure that factors regarding prevention of sexual harassment are included.